saracarsanaro/genome-analysis/NGS_RNA.md

 **Histone Modifications** are post-translational modification of individual amino acids in the histone proteins.
 A few well-known histone modifications that impact gene expression include _methylation, acetylation, phosphorylation, sumoylation, ubiquitination, and ADP ribosylation_.
 A simplified version of the histone modification patterns associated with activated and repressed genes is shown below.
 ![histone.png](/files/histone.png)
 **Immunoprecipitation** is a method of precipitating or isolating a protein of interest using an antibody that specifically binds to that protein. **Chromatin Immunoprecipitation** is the use of antibodies targeting one of the histone proteins or histones with specific modifications.
-For example, the antibody for H3K4me3 targets histone H3 with an acetylated lysine-27.
-**Chromatin Immunoprecipitation (ChIP)** procedure is used to precipitate both the intended histone protein and the DNA it is bound to.
-It can be used for the purposes of sequencing the bound DNA to determine what DNA regions associate with the protein of interest.
+For example, the antibody for H3K4me3 targets histone H3 with an acetylated lysine-27. **Chromatin Immunoprecipitation (ChIP)** procedure is used to precipitate both the intended histone protein and the DNA it is bound to.
+It can be used for the purposes of sequencing the bound DNA to determine what DNA regions associate with the protein of interest. **ChIP-seq** is a ChIP experiment followed by NGS of the bound DNA.

 At a high level, ChIP-seq consists of precipitating protein-DNA complexes, sequencing the DNA, aligning the reads where a pileup of reads is interpreted as associated with the histone, and using negative controls to remove background binding.
 The three types of **contol experiements** are _DNA input control, IgG antibody control, and the use of untagged strains_.

-ChIP-seq data analsyis: FASTQ alignment.
-Peak calling.
-Differential Peak calling.
-Some common peak calling algorithms are MACS2 and MORE.
+An example ChIP-seq workflow might be: _FASTQ alignment with Bowtie or BWA_ to align to a reference -> _peak calling sample and control with MACS2 or Slicer_ to output peaks to a BAM or WIG file

+Differential Peak Calling
 ### Single-Cell RNA-seq